 Until earlier this week, Bus 583 used to stop at the southwest corner of Audelia Road at Forest Lane.
 The bench that was bolted to the ground has now been taken up, as has the roof to keep riders dry.
 In their place is a sign informing people that the stop has been removed and relocated a few hundred feet south on Audelia Road.

 Last year, former Dallas Police Chief David Brown called the Forest-Audelia area a “hornet’s nest” of criminal activity.

-Earlier this month, the City of Dallas filed an injunction against the owner of the Bent Creek Shopping Center [see documents below], where the bus stop had been located, for being a nuisance property.
+Earlier this month, the City of Dallas filed an injunction against the owner of the Bent Creek Shopping Center, where the bus stop had been located, for being a nuisance property.

 Major Avery Moore, the Commander of Northeast Patrol for the Dallas Police Department, told NBC DFW he and his fellow officers have dedicated themselves to responding to the concerns of the community as they relate to crime and safety.

 “And the biggest, number one concern in this area is this one intersection,” Major Moore said, referring to Forest and Audelia.
 “The people that live here just don’t feel safe.”

 Moore, District 10 Councilman Adam McGough and representatives with DART were instrumental in having the bus stop moved.